grave-dancer/xtal-medusa/README.md

 Features functionality for basic error checking Performs statistical detection using K-means

-I'm in the process of refactoring this in C++ since there is a lack of support for C#/Delphi for Linux/BSD, (and those are primarily Windows Languages)
+I'm in the process of refactoring this in C++ since there will probably be an upcoming lack of support for C# or Delphi for Linux/BSD, (and those are primarily Windows Languages)

 TODO: